 Teachers will assess children's work in mathematics from three aspects (long-term, medium-term and short-term).
 We use short-term assessments to help us adjust our daily plans.
 These short-term assessments are closely matched to the teaching objectives.

 We make medium-term assessments to measure progress against the key objectives, and to help us plan the next unit of work.
-We use individual assessment grids to record this information.
+The interim assessment grid is used to track target groups in Year 2.